LorenzoMonti/Bird-Eye-Realsense/README.md

 # Bird Eye Realsense

 Tool for real-time object detection with TensorRT optimized YOLO engine.
 Realsense D415 camera has been used.
-The outcome is a object detection with a bird-eye view.
+The outcome is a multicamera object detection with a bird-eye view.